-There are more than fifty thousand plugins available in the WordPress repository, so you have a lot of options to choose from.
-Which makes it very tempting to install a plugin for every little thing you can think of.
+More than fifty thousand plugins are available in the WordPress repository, so you have many options.
+Installing a plugin for everything you can think of makes it very tempting.
 But that doesn’t come without a cost.

-Not only will you have to keep all these plugins up to date, but there are other risks as well.
-Too many plugins doing fancy stuff can possibly slow your site down, which means you may end up with a slow website.
-So, evaluate carefully before you install a new plugin.
-Technically, a single plugin can screw up your entire site.
-So it isn’t just about the number of plugins, but also about being careful about what you add to your site.
+Not only will you have to keep all these plugins up to date, but there are also other risks.
+Too many plugins doing fancy things can slow down your site, which means you could end up with a slow site.
+So evaluate carefully before installing a new plugin.
+Technically, a single plugin can ruin your entire site.
+So it’s not just a matter of the number of plugins but also of being careful with what you add to your site.

 Child Theme Beginner WordPress Mistakes

-When you first install WordPress, WordPress will create a ‘Sample Page’ and a ‘Hello World’ post for you.
-Make sure you delete the default sample page via the pages menu and the ‘Hello World’ post via the posts menu.
-Don’t be like any of these websites.
+When you first install WordPress, WordPress creates a “Sample Page” and a “Hello World” post.
+Make sure to remove the default template page via the page menu and the “Hello World” post via the post menu.
+Don’t be like any of these sites.

 Not Change Default Admin Username

 Finally, the most common WordPress beginner mistake.
-When you install WordPress, it automatically creates the username “admin” with administrator privileges.
-It’s the username that is obviously predictable to hackers.
-Using the “admin” username, they can easily perform a brute force attack to crack your login and take control over your site.
+When you install WordPress, it automatically creates the username “admin” with admin privileges.
+It’s the go-to username for hackers who can perform a brute-force attack to crack your login and take control of your site.

-As WordPress gives you the option to change the username during installation, it doesn’t make sense to stick with the default one.
-Therefore, while installing WordPress, make sure to change your default WordPress admin username to a different username.
-Also, use a combination of numbers, letters and special characters in your username and password.
+Since WordPress allows you to change your username during installation, don’t stick with the default.
+So, change your default WordPress admin username to a different username, and use numbers, letters, and special characters to avoid these beginner mistakes when using WordPress.